 Though the recording of business and financial transactions is as old as civilization, the modern profession of accounting is one of constant change-in theories, regulations, and practices.
-The Department of Accounting and Law provides accounting majors with the intellectual means to succeed in the profession as it exists and however it may change.
-Students acquire both the technical accounting knowledge and the analytical and managerial capacities needed to apply that knowledge to complex financial reporting.
-They are equipped to enter and perform with distinction in the public and private sectors.
+The Department of Accounting, Finance, and Economics provides accounting majors with the

-The profession is divided into two broad areas: financial and managerial accounting.
-Financial accounting is the preparation and use of accounting information for external reporting.
-Managerial accounting is the preparation and use of accounting information to measure managerial performance and develop plans and controls within an organization.
+The accounting profession is divided into two broad areas: financial and managerial accounting.
+Financial accounting involves the preparation and use of accounting information for external reporting.
+Managerial accounting relates to the preparation and use of accounting information to measure managerial performance and develop plans and controls within an organization.

-The accounting major earns the B.B.A. by successfully completing 125 credits of course work, consisting of 60 credits of General Education requirements and liberal arts and 65 credits of business and accounting.
+The accounting major leads to the B.B.A. by successfully completing 125 credits of course work, consisting of 60 credits of General Education requirements and liberal arts and 65 credits of business and accounting.
 The accounting curriculum is registered with and approved by the New York State Education Department.
-Successful completion of the B.B.A. in accounting qualifies the student to take all four parts of the New York State C.P.A. examination.
+Students completing the B.B.A. prior to September 1, 2009 will be able to take the C.P.A.
+Examination in New York State.
+After that date, students must complete at least 150 credits prior to taking the C.P.A.
+Examination.